 - Have decent technical knowledge about web hosting

-Have a mission-oriented website which constantly has high traffic?
+Have a mission-oriented website that constantly has high traffic?
 Cloud hosting is your best solution.

 Cloud hosting uses a cluster of servers that will store your data and resources on each one of them.
 For this reason, it’s doubtful for your website to have any downtime or problems that will affect the traffic.